emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/cross-contract-calls.md

 ![Default Token Contract Test ](/docs/assets/default-token-contract-test.png)

-Note that `test-account-XXXXXXXXX_TIMESTAMP-XXXXXXX` here is an automatically generated Axion account for this particular project.
+Note that `test-account-XXXXXXXXX_TIMESTAMP-XXXXXXX` here is an automatically generated Fermi account for this particular project.
 Don't be distracted by these details, just compare the developer log output with the statements in the file `src/test.js`.

 <blockquote class="warning">
 <strong>heads up</strong><br /><br />